 6: Control 3rd Party Access

 Some major breaches have happened when a 3rd party vendor was compromised, and the attacker leveraged that access to reach into their target organization.
 A challenge with 3rd parties is holding them to the same security standards your organization uses.
 You don’t have visibility into their environment, so how can you fully trust them in yours?
 Access by third parties should be carefully controlled and monitored to make sure someone over there isn’t trying to go somewhere they shouldn’t.
-After all, there is no reason the HVAC company needs access to the Gift Card system.

-5: Enable “Sentiment Analysis”
+5: Practice “Sentiment Analysis”

 4: Detect Account Compromise

 Compromised accounts are a major issue.
 Whether it’s an account compromised through phishing, a “drive-by” web hijack, malware on a workstation, or any of the myriad ways an account can be compromised, the result is the same – a threat inside the walls.
 That makes detecting compromised accounts an important tool for reducing the Insider Threat.
-It’s especially important for organizations that haven’t implemented strong access controls (#7, above) since the accounts are easier to compromise.
+It’s especially important for organizations that haven’t implemented strong access controls since the accounts are easier to compromise.
 Detecting unauthorized access early can be the difference between telling a user to reset passwords and having to deal with a major incident.

 3: Stop Data Exfiltration